solomonronald/spark-fluff/README.md

 | date(start\|end\|format) | Picks a date from range [start, end) in specified format. |
 | const(value) | Generates a constant value for all rows. |
 | bool() | Generates `true` or `false`. |

-More details about Fluffy Functions can be found [here](https://github.com/solomonronald/spark-fluff/wiki/Fluffy-Functions).

 ### Null Values